gioblu/PJON/documentation/configuration.md

 - [IO setup](/documentation/io-setup.md)

-Before approaching to the PJON class it is possible to define the packets and content buffer length.
-Pre-defining `PJON_MAX_PACKETS` and `PJON_PACKET_MAX_LENGTH` it is possible to configure this constants to reach the project and memory requirements.
+Before instantiating the PJON class it is possible to define the packets and content buffer length.
+Predefining `PJON_MAX_PACKETS` and `PJON_PACKET_MAX_LENGTH` it is possible to configure this constraints to reach the project memory requirements.
 Obviously, the less memory is dedicated to this buffers, the more memory can be used for something else.
 ```cpp
 #define PJON_MAX_PACKETS 1
 #define PJON_PACKET_MAX_LENGTH 20